MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

    1. Choose the groups that you want to assign to this application.
    1. Select **Select** to finish selecting the groups.
    1. Select **Assign** to finish the group assignment process.
-   1. Your application now receives these selected groups in the groups claim when a user signing in to your app is a member of  one or more these **assigned** groups.
+   1. Your application now receives these selected groups in the groups claim when a user signing in to your app is a member of one or more these assigned groups.

-1. Select the **Properties** pane in the left to open the page that lists the basic properties of your application.Set the **User assignment required?** flag to **Yes**.
+1. Select the **Properties** pane in the left to open the page that lists the basic properties of your application.
+Set the **User assignment required?** flag to **Yes**.

 > [!IMPORTANT]
 > When you set **User assignment required?** to **Yes**, Microsoft Entra ID checks that only users assigned to your application in the **Users and groups** pane are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.